plunkzy/plunkzy/README.md

 - 👋 Hi, I’m @plunkzy
-- 👀 I’m interested in ...
+- 👀 I’m interested in creating educational projects for all
-- 🌱 I’m currently learning in the Smolensk Branch of the Moscow Power Engineering Institute
+- 🌱 I’m currently studying in the Smolensk Branch of the Moscow Power Engineering Institute
 - 📫 How to reach me: e-mail litvinov@67team.ru // telegram @plunkzy

 <!---